VGA

 320x240 graphics 256 colors Often known as "Mode-X"

 The VGA standard was more flexible than its predecessors; with some clever programming additional display resolutions were possible as well as additional features such as multiple video pages.
-VGA was the last standard to be introduced by IBM and was followed up by numerous extensions to the standard which collectively became known as Super VGA.
+VGA was the last standard to be introduced by IBM that was widely adopted and was followed up by numerous extensions to the standard which collectively became known as Super VGA.

 Platforms